RaymondTana/RaymondTana.github.io/projects/pages/Lights_Out.md

 nav_exclude: true
 ---

-[Lights Out](https://mathworld.wolfram.com/LightsOutPuzzle.html) is a mathematical puzzle that lives on an $n \times n$ where each cell of the grid is one of two colors: either *red* or *white*.
+[Lights Out](https://mathworld.wolfram.com/LightsOutPuzzle.html) is a mathematical puzzle that lives on an $n \times n$ grid where each cell of the grid is one of two colors: either *red* or *white*.
 The goal is to eventually get all the cells in the grid to be red.
 You can play the game below:

 <iframe id="lightsOutFrame"
         src="/my_assets/html/Lights_Out.html"